KPM: A Flexible and Data-Driven K-Process Model for Nucleosynthesis: Discussion

 However, \name{} is not without its own faults.
 The assumptions listed in Section~\ref{sec:model} may incorrectly skew our results, and the model could benefit from improvements in implementation.
 While assumptions (4) and (5) on Mg and Fe production are flexible, \name{} requires that both elements have fixed process vector components.
 If our assumptions are incorrect and, for instance, Mg is not a pure prompt element or (in the $K=4$ case) Fe has contributions from multiple delayed sources, our nucleosynthetic interpretation of \name{} may be wrong.
-This becomes more challenging as $K$ increases and we have to make more assumptions to break rotational symmetries.
+This becomes more challenging as $K$ increases and we have to make more assumptions to break rotational symmetries (the symmetries in which the process amplitudes and the process vectors are transformed in corresponding ways to leave the predictions unchanged).
 Additionally, assumption (7) states that the APOGEE data products can be used for this project, but we inflate outlying-star abundance errors with a softening parameter, $Q$ to account for their likely underestimation.
 It is also possible that $Q$ is accounting for some of the real intrinsic scatter in the data and inflating the observational error on true outlier stars.
 In future \name{} implementation, the development of a more robust method to justifiably down-weight outlier stars from the global fits would be beneficial.
 This method should account for both non-Gaussian observational errors (e.g., from bad telluric subtraction or unlucky line blends) and physically interesting outliers (e.g., from binary mass transfer).
 Finally, \name{} fits process vector components along a spline with 11 knots (assumption 6), and those knots have fixed locations in metallicity.
 As this method fits a polynomial between each knot, it can result in sharp features at the knot locations in metallicity regions with few points or large scatter.
 Fitting process vector components with a differentiable function might be more reasonable, though results shown in Appendix C.1 in G22 suggests that this change might have minimal impact on the results.
 In general this model for the metallicity-dependence of the yields is very rigid; a better model could both have more flexibility and be smoother.

 Beyond improvements to the underlying model assumptions and implementation, \name{} needs to include parameter uncertainty.
 While the model delivers process vector components and amplitudes, which can be used to calculate $f^{k}_{ij}$ and $K$ process predicted abundances, the current implementation does not return errors on any variable.
 The best method to derive such errors has not been explored, but one could use the likelihood function or bootstrapping.
 These methods will encapsulate the uncertainty on process parameters from the APOGEE abundance errors but will not capture the uncertainty due to model assumptions, such as $\qccFe$ (Section~\ref{subsec:qccFe}).